For more information on early onset and young onset Parkinson’s please visit Parkinson’s Europe website.

 Mirjam: “Fundraising for research is key.
 We need to keep research and a cure for Parkinson’s disease on the radar.
 We could also benefit from multidisciplinary centres offering Parkinson’s-specialised support.
 This could include physiotherapy, speech therapy and information about employee rights.”

-Gary: “To be kept informed and remain connected to what is going on in the Parkinson’s world; to understand what’s really happening in our ongoing quest to make a breakthrough; and to stay focused on the very thing that has brought us together: our obsession to end Parkinson’s reign.”
+Gary: “To be kept informed and remain connected to what is going on in Parkinson’s world; to understand what’s really happening in our ongoing quest to make a breakthrough; and to stay focused on the very thing that has brought us together: our obsession to end Parkinson’s reign.”

 Share this story